-Compare pet insurance estimates for your Bichon Frise from NZ's top providers.
-Bichons are a cheerful, low-shedding small breed - find the right cover for common conditions like patellar luxation, bladder stones, allergies, and dental disease.
+Compare pet insurance estimates for your Bichon Frise from Australia's leading providers.
+These cheerful small dogs are popular apartment companions across Australia - find the right cover for skin allergies, dental disease, and patellar luxation.

 Popular Choice Featured Provider